glpi-project/doc/source/modules/administration/maintenance.rst

 .. hint:: It is highly recommended to use an external tool, such as ``mysqldump``, to make scheduled external backups and to store these backups on external media.

 To perform a complete backup of GLPI, it is essential to back up all GLPI files.
-GLPI files are located in the installation directory on the web server and contain the database backup files created from the `Administration> Maintenance` menu, as well as all the documents added in GLPI (associated with tickets, equipment, contracts, etc.).
+GLPI files are located in the installation directory on the web server and contain the database backup files created from the `Administration> Maintenance` menu, as well as all the documents added in GLPI (associated with tickets, asset, contracts, etc.).

 .. hint:: If GLPI is installed in a ``glpi`` directory, then this directory is the directory to be completely backed up.